 - criteria for administration of all program operations and compliance with all legal regulations

-Our organization relies on community partners and businesses to help us fulfill our mission.
+Our organization relies on community partners, businesses, and private foundations to help us fulfill our mission.
 Whether you can donate your time to volunteer, provide a specific skill set to advance our program, or give financially, your support is greatly needed and sincerely appreciated.

-Appreciation for your contribution comes in the form of wet noses, heartfelt thanks from the families who receive our service dogs, and gratitude from the inmate handlers who gain valuable life skills by training these amazing animals for a life of service.
+You can bring hope for more independent living to those living with a disability; and hope to inmate handlers who gain valuable life skills by training these amazing animals for a life of service.